tomasanthony/war-game/README.md

 # war-game
-Implementation of the card game "War" for Intel's interview process.
+Implementation of the card game "War".

 ## Developer Setup
 This project uses python 3.9 and pipenv